johann-petrak/python-tiny-http-server/README.md

-                        Add username:password to accepted authentication --cert CERT, -c CERT  If specified, the cert-file to use, enables https --key KEY, -k KEY     Key file, needed if --cert is specified --debug               If specified output some debugging information
+                        Add username:password to accepted authentication --cert CERT, -c CERT  If specified, the cert-file to use, enables https --key KEY, -k KEY     Key file, needed if --cert is specified --enable-upload       If specified, allows file uploads --enable-override     If specified and --enable-upload, allows to override existing files --debug               If specified output some debugging information
 ```

+Notes:

+* CAUTION: do not use this program if security, safety or stability are important, this is just a very simply tiny
+  program for the convenience of providing a quick ad-hoc server to trusted users.
-NOTE: specifying the user/password on the command line is insecure if other users are on the same system.
+* specifying the user/password on the command line is insecure if other users are on the same system.
 The `--authfile` option or use of environment variables is a better choice in that case.
+* If `--enable-upload` is specified, all directory listing pages allow to upload files into the shown directory.
+  Replacing existing files is only allowed if `--enable-override` is specified in addition.
+* CAUTION: `--enable-upload` may be dangerous, use with caution!
+* the program uses a sinlge process and no threading, so if several clients use the server, one may have
+  to wait for all others to complete or may get rejected.
+* Uploading large files will load the whole file into memory which can completely bog down the machine this
+  program runs on.
+Do not use the upload options if this could cause problems or if users may abuse this.

 ## Using Basic Authentication